-I’ve been with Giffgaff for eight months now, and I’m impressed.
-They operate on the O2 network, so they benefit from their infrastructure and signal quality, which seems to be pretty decent.
-At least it’s been rare that I’ve not had a 3G signal down here on the south coast, even in fairly rural areas.
+Basically, I'm impressed.
+Giffgaff operate on the O2 network, so they benefit their infrastructure and signal quality, which seems to be pretty decent.
+At least it's been rare that I've not had a 3G signal down here on the south coast, even in fairly rural areas.
 Anyway, this article is mainly to get you thinking about whether you need to be tied to that (expensive, long) mobile phone contract.
-In short, on giffgaff I’m currently spending £10/month in total including unlimited data, with no contract, and no hidden obligations.
+In short, on giffgaff I'm currently spending £10/month in total including 1 GB data, with no contract or hidden obligations.
 You order a SIM card (for free), it arrives, you top it up, and you forget about it.
-How do I get by on a tenner?
-Simples:
+You can even get £5 of free credit when you activate.

-- 250 minutes of call time, any UK network, any time of day.
+• 250 minutes of call time, any UK network, any time of day.

-- Unlimited Texts
+• Unlimited Texts

 Giffgaff Goody Bags